ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 quit
 ```

-And with that, we hit 20 minutes estimated reading time.
-I know the title said 30 minutes, but that's pretty much it!
-We've covered all 25 keywords of Go's keywords.
+And with that, we have hit 20 minutes estimated reading time.
 Go is a simple yet powerful language.
 After reading this, you should be able to read most of the Go code you find online.

 Thanks for reading!